AntGeorge/krnl/README.md

 - tone() function uses at least timer2.
 - -  You can’t use PWM on Pin 3,11 when you use the tone() function an Arduino and Pin 9,10 on Arduino Mega.

+### Millis Counter
+Krnl provide "unsigned long k_millis_counter" which counts nr of milliseoncds since start.
+If krnl is running with heartbeat of 5 milliseconds it will be incremented in 5 milliseconds step.

+k_millis_counter wraps around after 0xffffffff+1 = 4294967295 milliseconds.
+Wrap around does not affect krnl because all internal timeouts etc are based on relative counts.

+So k_millis_counter is maintained by krnl's ISR but k_millis_counter is NOT used by krnl.

 -----